INTO-CPS-Association/hybrid-cosim/DSL_SemanticAdaptation/README.md

 # Development environment:

 Install instructions:
-- Download Eclipse NEON (64 bits) installer.
+- Download Eclipse Photon (64 bits) installer.
 - Run it, and select "Eclipse DSL Tools" environment. or if you already have Eclipse DSL Tools, then just install the xText plugins as follows: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/